 - Give yourself a time limit for each room.
 Keep your sessions to under 3 hours to avoid burnout.
 If you need more than 3 hours then come back to it the next day.
 A time limit will stop you from getting distracted and being sucked into memories and To-Do Lists.
 If you find yourself getting absorbed in a photo album a quick look at the clock will put you back on track.

 - Choose a day that you will do all the donation drop-offs and Fix/Mend items.
 Either weekly or monthly… but schedule the day and time and put this in your calendar.
 Scheduling to do it means that you will accomplish it.
 Otherwise, each week the donations and To Do’s will build up and never go anywhere and be clutter again.

 - Choose a room/location to start.
 Try and start with the room that bothers you the most.
 This way you are starting with lots of energy and it will give you great momentum and pleasure when finished to move on to the next room.
 A room is complete when you have gone through the Put Away box and put everything in it away, brought the recycling out, taking the garbage out, and have the donations ready for drop off.

 - Photograph the room – and all the area to be decluttered (tables, drawers, mantel place, etc).
 Examine the photos for what is on every surface – really look and quantify.

 - Set up a sorting system.
 Use old cardboard boxes or bags and label them all clearly (labelling helps you keep focused on the work at hand):

 - Garbage: Things that can go in the garbage right now, Recycle – paper, plastic, glass.

 - Put Away: Items that have crept out of their storage spaces.
-This could be coffee cups, hairbrushes, clothes, books.
-These are items that will go back in their designated storage areas.
+These could be coffee cups, hairbrushes, clothes, books.
+These are items that will go back to their designated storage areas.